 Interventions and Sanctions for School Districts The commissioner of education shall take any of the actions au- thorized by Education Code, Chapter 39A, Subchapter A, to the ex- tent the commissioner determines necessary if: Grounds for Commissioner 1.
-A district does not satisfy: Action a.
-The accreditation criteria under Education Code 39.052 [see AIA]; The academic performance standards under Education Code 39.053 or 39.054 [see AIA]; or Any financial accountability standard as determined by commissioner rule [see CFA]; or 2.
-The commissioner considers the action to be appropriate on the basis of a special accreditation investigation under Educa- tion Code 39.057.
-Edu cation Code 39A.001 Authorized Commissioner If a district is subject to commissioner action, the commissioner may: Actions 1.
-Issue public notice of the deficiency to the board; 2.
-Order a hearing to be conducted by the board to notify the public of: a.
-The insufficient performance; The improvements in performance expected by the Texas Education Agency (TEA); and c.
-The interventions and sanctions that may be imposed if the performance does not improve; 3.
-Order the preparation of a student achievement improvement plan that addresses each academic achievement indicator un- der Education Code 39.053(c) for which the district's perfor- mance is insufficient, the submission of the plan to the com- missioner for approval, and the implementation of the plan; 4.
-Order a hearing to be held before the commissioner or the commissioner's designee at which the president of the board and the district's superintendent shall appear and explain the district's low performance, lack of improvement, and plans for improvement; 5.
-Arrange a monitoring review of the district; 6.
-Appoint a TEA monitor to participate in and report to TEA on the activities of the board or superintendent; DATE ISSUED: 6/7/2021 3 of 32
+A di strict does not satisfy: Action a.
+The accreditation criteria under Education Code 39.052 [see AIA]; b.
+The academic performance standards under Education Code 39.053 or 39.054 [see AIA]; or C. Any financial accountability standard as determined by commissioner rule [see CFA]; or 2. the commissioner considers the action to be appropriate on basis of a special accreditation investigation under Educa-Code 39.057.
+Edu icatio n Code 39A.001 Authorized Commissioner lf a may ct is subject to commissioner action, the commissioner Actions 1. lssu e public notice of the deficiency to the board; 2. er a hearing to be conducted by the board to notify the lic of: a.
+The insufficient performance; b.
+The improvements in performance expected by the Texas Education Agency (TEA); and C. The interventions and sanctions that may be imposed if the performance does not improve; 3. plar der mar er the preparation of a student achievement improvement that addresses each academic achievement indicator un- Education Code 39.053(c) for which the district's perfor- nce is insufficient, the submission of the plan to the com- sioner for approval, and the implementation of the plan; 4. com and disti er a hearing to be held before the commissioner or the missioner's designee at which the president of the board the district's superintendent shall appear and explain the rict's low performance, lack of improvement, and plans for rovement; 5.
+Arra ange a monitoring review of the district; 6. oint a TEA monitor to participate in and report to TEA on activities of the board or superintendent; DATE ISSUED: 5/13/202 21 3 of 32

 - Appoint a conservator to oversee the operations of the district; - 8.
-Appoint a management team to direct the operations of the district in areas of insufficient performance or require the district to obtain certain services under a contract with another person; or - Authorize the district to enter into a memorandum of understanding with an institution of higher education that provides for the assistance of the institution of higher education in improving the district's performance.
+Appoint a management team to direct the operations of the district in areas of insufficient performance or require the district to obtain certain services under a contract with another person; or - 9.
+Authorize the district to enter into a memorandum of understanding with an institution of higher education that provides for the assistance of the institution of higher education in improving the district's performance.